OmerSakkar/UART-TEMPERATURE-SENSOR-DEVICE/README.md

 For the AT command handler, the UART is configured to interrupt at every message receiving event.
 Received charcters get saved to a buffer one by one until the end of the command is encounterd.
 At this point, the buffer containing the command is sent to a a specific function where it's handled.

+NOTE: Hardware specific drivers in this project are NOI generic and was specifically written for the purpose of this project.

 ## How To Build And Run
 Code was written completely on the [Microchip Studio for AVR](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio) IDE.
 The only nessecary step is choosing the right microcontroller (Atmega32 in this case) and your good to go.